DigitalHarbor7/DigitalHarbor/terraform/1man1-band/README.md

 setup for 1man1.band

-1. custom dns
-2. github repo with terraform

-## TODOs

-Deploy this to cloudflare pages
+deployed to CF Pages with custom dns configured via terraform in namecheap and CF